-The lesser known South African Duvernoia, found in a lesser distribution than its more illustrious relative, Duvernoia adhatodoides, D. aconitiflora has narrower leaves and mainly cream flowers, although there are also some small purple markings in the corolla throats.
+This lesser known South African Justicia, previously Duvernoia, found in a smaller geographical distribution than its more illustrious relative, Justicia adhatodoides, is called J. aconitiflora.
+It has narrower leaves and mainly cream flowers, although there are also some small purple markings in the corolla throats.
 Flowers grow in opposite pairs as in the photo.

 Found along forest margins and riparian bush, the plant does not bring height, but contributes to populating forest understoreys, albeit in the parts where openings to the sun are more abundant.